The Merger Control Review: Austria

 Furthermore, the Cartel Court may:

-- order measures to terminate the implementation of an unlawful concentration (only if clearance has not been obtained subsequently);41
+- order measures to terminate the implementation of an unlawful concentration (only if clearance is not obtained subsequently);42

-- declare that a concentration was implemented contrary to the standstill obligation (if clearance has subsequently been obtained);42
+- declare that a concentration was implemented contrary to the standstill obligation (if clearance is subsequently obtained);43

-- impose a fine of up to 10 per cent of the worldwide (group) turnover achieved in the last financial year against an undertaking violating the standstill obligation; and
+- impose a fine of up to 10 per cent of the worldwide (group) turnover achieved in the previous financial year against an undertaking violating the standstill obligation; and

-- impose a change of the corporate structure of the concerned undertakings (e.g., forced unwinding) if other alternative measures are not equally effective or are more burdensome for the concerned undertakings.43
+- impose a change of the corporate structure of the concerned undertakings (e.g., forced unwinding) if other alternative measures are not equally effective or are more burdensome for the concerned undertakings.44

 The Official Parties actively pursue infringements of the standstill obligation and regularly request the imposition of fines.
 Fines for violation of the standstill obligation are regularly imposed by the Cartel Court even in cases where the concerned undertakings voluntarily disclosed the infringement to the Official Parties after a short period (e.g., in the context of a subsequent filing) and the (subsequent) substantive review of the concentration proved to be unproblematic (see Section II.i).

-Every concerned undertaking is entitled to submit a merger notification to the FCA46 (i.e., not only the acquirer but also the target undertaking47 and (based on the case law) even the seller).48 There are no specific form requirements for merger filings with the exception that the notification has to be executed in four copies and has to include the information pursuant to Section 10(1) KartG.49 The Official Parties have published a Form CO (comparable to the Form/Short Form CO under the EUMR), which is intended to facilitate the swift review of a merger notification.50 Although the use of this filing form is not mandatory, it is common practice to follow the structure of the Form CO when making merger filings in Austria.
+Every concerned undertaking is entitled to submit a merger notification to the FCA47 (i.e., not only the acquirer but also the target undertaking48 and (based on the case law) even the seller).49 There are no specific form requirements for merger filings with the exception that the notification has to be executed in four copies and has to include the information pursuant to Section 10(1) of the KartG.50 The Official Parties have published a Form CO (comparable to the Form/Short Form CO under the EUMR), which is intended to facilitate the swift review of a merger notification.51 Although the use of this filing form is not mandatory, it is common practice to follow the structure of the Form CO when making merger filings in Austria.

 Initial four-week (Phase I) review

-Unlike in many other countries, the Austrian merger control system does not have a 'stop-the-clock' mechanism if the Official Parties request additional information55 or if a remedy proposal is submitted.
-However, the notifying party may request an extension of the initial four-week Phase I review period to six weeks.56
+Unlike in many other countries, the Austrian merger control system does not have a 'stop-the-clock' mechanism if the Official Parties request additional information56 or if a remedy proposal is submitted.
+However, the notifying party may request an extension of the initial four-week Phase I review period to six weeks.57

 The Official Parties have the exclusive right to request an in-depth (Phase II) review by the Cartel Court.
-If neither of the Official Parties requests the initiation of an in-depth review within the initial four- (or, if extended, six-) week review period, the transaction subject to notification is cleared upon expiry of the review period.
-The Official Parties have to inform the applicant of the fact that they did not initiate an in-depth review.57
+If neither of the Official Parties requests the initiation of an in-depth review within the initial four-week (or, if extended, six-week) review period, the transaction subject to notification is cleared upon expiry of the review period.
+The Official Parties have to inform the applicant of the fact that they did not initiate an in-depth review.58

 Prior to the expiry of the initial review period, the Official Parties can waive their right to request an in-depth (Phase II) review, thereby allowing an early merger clearance prior to the expiry of the initial review period.
 In practice, an early clearance is only possible if the following prerequisites are met:

-- expiry of the two-week period allowing an interested third party to provide comments with respect to the notified transaction;
+- the two-week period allowing an interested third party to provide comments with respect to the notified transaction has expired;

 - the Official Parties were able to complete the substantive assessment of the notified concentration (and the assessment has not raised any concerns that – in the view of an Official Party – warrant an in-depth review by the Cartel Court); and

-- the notifying party has provided legitimate grounds for the required expedited clearance (e.g., in the case of financial difficulties of the target company requiring a quick completion or refinancing; however, such financial distress is generally not pertinent during the review itself).58
+- the notifying party has provided legitimate grounds for expedited clearance (e.g., in the case of financial difficulties of the target company requiring a quick completion or refinancing).59

-The notifying party or parties may propose commitments to the Official Parties aimed at preventing the initiation of an in-depth review before the Cartel Court.59
+The notifying party or parties may propose commitments to the Official Parties aimed at preventing the initiation of an in-depth review before the Cartel Court.60

 In-depth (Phase II) review by the Cartel Court

 If at least one of the Official Parties requests an in-depth review, the Cartel Court will review the notified transaction.
 The Cartel Court must adopt its decision within five months of receipt of the (first) request.
-If requested by the notifying party, this review period can be extended to six months.60 If the Cartel Court does not adopt a decision within the five- (or, if extended, six-) month review period, the concentration cannot be prohibited and the Cartel Court has to terminate the review proceedings61 (with the termination decision effecting a clearance of the transaction).62
+If requested by the notifying party, this review period can be extended to six months.61 If the Cartel Court does not adopt a decision within the five-month (or, if extended, six-month) review period, the concentration cannot be prohibited and the Cartel Court has to terminate the review proceedings62 (with the termination decision effecting a clearance of the transaction).63

-The Cartel Court may adopt a clearance decision subject to commitments if the transaction otherwise would not fulfil the clearance requirements.63 An implementation of a concentration having received merger clearance only subject to commitments without adhering to such commitments is considered a violation of the standstill obligation.64 Furthermore, the violation of a commitments decision after implementing a concentration or obtaining a clearance decision on the basis of incomplete or incorrect statements allows the Cartel Court to impose proportionate post-merger remedies on the undertakings concerned.65
+The Cartel Court may adopt a clearance decision subject to commitments if the transaction otherwise would not fulfil the clearance requirements.64 An implementation of a concentration having received merger clearance only subject to commitments without adhering to such commitments is considered a violation of the standstill obligation.65 Furthermore, the violation of a commitments decision after implementing a concentration or obtaining a clearance decision on the basis of incomplete or incorrect statements allows the Cartel Court to impose proportionate post-merger remedies on the undertakings concerned.66

-A prohibition decision will be issued if the Cartel Court considers that the concentration leads to the creation or strengthening of a dominant market position unless the grounds for a justification set out in Section 12(2) KartG apply.66
+A prohibition decision will be issued if the Cartel Court considers that the concentration leads to the creation or strengthening of a dominant market position unless the grounds for a justification set out in Section 12(2) of the KartG apply.67

 A final decision of the Cartel Court can be appealed with the OGH.
-The deadline for lodging an appeal is four weeks.68 The OGH has to render its decision within two months of receipt of the files from the Cartel Court.69 If the matter is referred back to the Cartel Court, it is likely that the Cartel Court will have another five months to adopt a new decision.70 Particularly in the case of transactions that are likely to raise substantive issues that may have to be analysed in an in-depth (Phase II) review, the above deadlines should be kept in mind for the overall time required until clearance of the transaction can be expected.
+The deadline for lodging an appeal is four weeks.69 The OGH has to render its decision within two months of the receipt of the files from the Cartel Court.70 If the matter is referred back to the Cartel Court, it is likely that the Cartel Court will, again, have five months to adopt a new decision.71 Particularly in the case of transactions that are likely to raise substantive issues that may have to be analysed in an in-depth (Phase II) review, the above deadlines should be kept in mind for the overall time required until clearance of the transaction can be expected.

 ix Substantive assessment

-While the EUMR uses the significant impediment of effective competition test, Austrian merger control still applies a dominance test.
-A concentration shall be cleared if it does not lead to the creation or strengthening of a dominant market position.
-As regards media concentrations, the assessment – in addition to the dominance test – is based on whether the concentration has negative effects on media plurality or diversity.71
+While the EUMR uses the significant impediment of effective competition (SIEC) test (see the EU Merger Control chapter), Austrian merger control still applies a dominance test.72 A concentration shall be cleared if it does not lead to the creation or strengthening of a dominant market position.
+As regards media concentrations, the assessment – in addition to the dominance test – is based on whether the concentration has negative effects on media plurality or diversity.73

 During in-depth review (Phase II) proceedings before the Cartel Court, (independent) court-appointed experts play a significant role when defining the relevant markets and providing a competitive analysis as regards the effects of a notified transaction.
-Therefore, the substantive assessment of a merger will often be based to a significant extent on the findings of such expert, which are often used as the basis for the Cartel Court's decision.
+Therefore, the substantive assessment of a merger will often be based to a significant extent on the findings of this expert, and is often used as the basis for the Cartel Court's decision.

-The KartG contains rebuttable presumptions of (single or collective) dominance if certain market share thresholds are exceeded.74
+The KartG contains rebuttable presumptions of (single or collective) dominance if certain market share thresholds are exceeded.76

 Other strategic considerations

-Under Austrian merger control law, pre-notification negotiations with the Official Parties are not mandatory and, although possible, not very common.76 However, in complex cases where it is likely that the Official Parties raise competition concerns, pre-notification discussion can be very useful to avoid extensive and cost-intensive in-depth reviews before the Cartel Court.
-Pre-notification contacts can also be useful if there are any doubts regarding whether a filing is required (e.g., because a transaction lacks domestic effect or does not qualify as a concentration).
+Under Austrian merger control law, pre-notification negotiations with the Official Parties are not mandatory and, although possible (and generally encouraged by the Official Parties), not very common.78 However, in complex cases where it is likely that the Official Parties raise competition concerns, pre-notification discussion can be very useful to avoid extensive and cost-intensive in-depth reviews before the Cartel Court.
+Pre-notification contacts can also be useful if there are doubts as to whether a filing is required (e.g., because a transaction lacks domestic effect or does not qualify as a concentration).

-Because the initiation of an in-depth (Phase II) review leads to a change of the 'decision-making' body, the review process is basically restarted with the notifying party or parties and the Official Parties becoming parties of the Cartel Court proceedings.
-Note that court-appointed experts play a significant role in merger control proceedings before the Cartel Court, especially in connection with the definition of the relevant market and regarding the competitive analysis of a notified transaction.
+Because the initiation of an in-depth (Phase II) review leads to a change of the decision-making body, the review process is basically restarted with the notifying party or parties and the Official Parties becoming parties of the Cartel Court proceedings.
+Court-appointed experts play a significant role in merger control proceedings before the Cartel Court, especially in connection with the definition of the relevant market and regarding the competitive analysis of a notified transaction.

 Outlook and conclusions

-As a result of the broad scope of application of the Austrian merger control regime, the number of merger control filings in Austria is increasing constantly year after year.77 Although in 2020 these numbers are expected to suffer a (slight) decrease due to reduced merger activity during the covid-19 crisis,78 the overall trend is likely to continue, in particular, because the new 'size of the transaction' threshold introduced by the KaWeRÄG 2017 will lead to a further increase of transactions qualifying as notifiable concentrations under Austrian merger control rules.79
+Overall, as a result of the broad scope of application of the Austrian merger control regime, the number of merger control filings in Austria is increasing constantly year after year.79 Although in 2020 these numbers suffered a (slight) decrease due to reduced merger activity during the coronavirus crisis,80 the overall trend is likely to continue because, inter alia, the size-of-transaction threshold introduced by the KaWeRÄG 2017 will lead to a further (slight) increase of transactions qualifying as notifiable concentrations under Austrian merger control rules.81 As regards the substantive assessment of a merger, whereas Austrian merger control currently still applies the dominance test, the draft Cartel and Competition Law Amendment Act 2021, published on 23 April 2021,82 suggests the introduction of the SIEC test in Section 12(1), No. 2b of the KartG, as applied under the EUMR.

 3 For example, indirect participations of at least 25 per cent normally are only attributed if there is also a controlling influence at the preceding level (OGH 17 December 2001, 16 Ok 9/01).